-Discover what it’s like to work as an environmental scientist by joining us for a weekend of hands-on learning and problem solving.
+Celebrate Earth Day outside and discover what it’s like to work as an environmental scientist by joining us April 20-21, 2018, for a weekend of hands-on learning and problem solving.
 You’ll spend time in the forests and streams on Sweet Briar’s expansive campus, collaborating with Sweet Briar environmental science professors and students to collect and analyze data relevant to a contemporary environmental challenge.
-You’ll stay in one of our historic residence halls with environmental science student mentors, explore our beautiful campus and get a taste of life as a college student.
+You’ll stay in one of our historic residence halls with environmental science student mentors, explore our beautiful campus, and get a taste of life as a college student.

 This event is open to high school girls in their sophomore, junior and senior years.

 Explore Environmental Science is supported by the Judith Haskell Brewer Fund.

 Spring Explore Environmental Science Weekend | April 20-21, 2018

 Cost is $65 and includes room and board, snacks, supplies and a hat.